gabe-campos/Contact-Manager/README.md

 - After this you may need to run npm install express, mysql, etc.

-- In order to use the app, you will need **your own mySQL database** set up.
-You must know your host, username, password, and of course the name of the database.

-- If you know all these items, simply add them to the [config.js](config.js) file on lines marked with REPLACE.
+- Next, you must insert your mySQL host, databse name, username and password inside the file [config.js](config.js) on the lines marked with REPLACE.

 - Your last step is to run the provided JavaScript files.
   - First run